cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraFactory.md

 ## Variables
 ### address owner

-Returns the current owner of the factory
+@notice Returns the current owner of the factory

-*Developer note: Can be changed by the current owner via setOwner*
+ @dev Can be changed by the current owner via setOwner
+ @return The address of the factory owner

 ### address poolDeployer immutable

-Returns the current poolDeployerAddress
+@notice Returns the current poolDeployerAddress
+ @return The address of the poolDeployer

 ### address farmingAddress